Estimating the Number of Connected Components in a Graph via Subgraph Sampling: Main results

 \end{theorem}

 Specializing \prettyref{thm:chordalmain} to $\omega=2$ yields the minimax rates for estimating the number of trees in forests for small sampling ratio $p$.
 The next theorem shows that the result holds verbatim even if $p$ is arbitrarily close to 1, and, consequently, shows minimax rate-optimality of the bound in \prettyref{eq:main2}.
+The lower bound component is proved in \prettyref{sec:forestlb} of \prettyref{app:results}.

 \begin{theorem}[Forests] Let $ \mathcal{F}(N,\de) \triangleq \calG(N,\de,2) $ denote the collection of all forests on $N$ vertices with maximum degree at most $ \de $.
 Then for all $ 0 \leq p \leq 1 $ and $1 \leq d \leq N$,